Change of Judge After a Special Action Appeal in Arizona

 We want to share some helpful information with you about whether you can get a change of judge after a Special Action Appeal in Arizona.
 A Special Action Appeal occurs when one of the parties to the case want to appeal a decision a judge makes in a lawsuit during the pendency of the case but before the judge enters final orders.

-The Arizona Court of Appeals in the case of Coffee vs. Ryan-Touhill case dealt with a Special Action of Appeal dealing with a father’s claim that he was denied due process by the trial court when it changed child custody orders at a Temporary Orders hearing.
+The Arizona Court of Appeals in the case of Coffee vs. Ryan-Touhill case dealt with a Special Action of Appeal dealing with a father’s claim he was denied due process by the trial court when it changed child custody orders at a Temporary Orders hearing.

 Reasons Father Filed a Notice of Change of Judge After His Special Action Appeal

 In the Coffee case, the father and the mother were divorced.
 The divorce decree granted both parents joint legal decision-making rights over their son but ordered the father to be the child’s primary residential parent.
 After the divorce, the mother moved from Arizona to Kansas.

 After moving to Kansas, the mother filed an emergency petition asking the court to modify the existing child custody award to make her the child’s primary residential parent in Kansas and a request to modify child support.
 The father responded by asking the court to modify the prior joint legal custody orders issued in the divorce.